mikecroucher/Windows_Scientific_Computing/Powershell.md

 ##Packaging
 There are no direct PowerShell equivalents to zip, unzip, tar etc.  There are `write-zip`, `write-tar` and `write-gzip` cmdlets in the third party, free [PowerShell Community Extensions](http://pscx.codeplex.com/) but I have not investigated them yet.

+## Transcripts

+`Start-transcript` Initializes a transcript file which records all subsequent input/Output.
+Use the following syntax:

+	Start-Transcript [[-path] FilePath] [-force] [-noClobber] [-append]

+`Stop-transcript` Stops recording  and finalizes the transcript.

+	start-transcript -path ./diary.txt
+	ls
+	echo "Hello dear diary"
+	stop-transcript
+	cat diary.txt

+Record commands typed, commands with lots of outputs, trial-and-error when building software.

+Send exact copy of command and error message to support.

+Turn into blog or tutorial.

 ## Shell power

 (Bentley, Knuth, McIlroy 1986) [Programming pearls: a literate program](http://dl.acm.org/citation.cfm?id=5948.315654) Communications of the ACM, 29(6), pp471-483, June 1986.
 DOI: [10.1145/5948.315654].